sf-wdi-26/modules/w08/d02/m3-testing-w-jasmine/readme.md

 Sort yourselves into the following categories:

 1. I have used TDD, and I loved it.
-2. I have used TDD, and I hated it.
+1. I have used TDD, and I hated it.
-3. I have not used TDD, but I want to.
+1. I have not used TDD, but I want to.
-4. I have not used TDD, and I do not want to.
+1. I have not used TDD, and I do not want to.

+Thoughts:
 * For those of you who are negative to testing, why?
 What did you or would you do instead?
 * For those of you who are positive to testing, why?
 What problems did it solve?